verrazzano/docs/content/en/docs/samples/multicluster/todo-list/_index.md

       with an edit field and an **Add** button that lets add tasks.

-1. A variety of endpoints associated with the deployed ToDo List application, are available to further explore the logs, metrics, and such.
+1. A variety of endpoints associated with the deployed ToDo List application are available to further explore the logs, metrics, and such.
    You can access them according to the directions [here]({{< relref "/docs/access/#get-the-consoles-urls" >}}).

 ## Troubleshooting